MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

 - <details>
     <summary>What is the difference between LTS and EOL versions of .NET Core?</summary>
     <hr/>
-    <p> LTS (Long-Term Support) versions have a longer support period and are suitable for production environments.
+    <p> LTS  versions have a longer support period and are suitable for production environments.
 EOL (End of Life) versions have reached their end of support and are no longer maintained.
 It is recommended to upgrade to a supported version if you are using an EOL version.</p>
     <hr/>
   </details>
 - <details>
-    <summary>Why is it important to use an LTS version of .NET Core?</summary>
+    <summary>Why is it important to use an LTS version of .NET Core?⭐</summary>
     <hr/>
-    <p>LTS versions offer extended support periods, ensuring stability and long-term maintenance, which is critical for production applications that require consistent performance and security updates.</p>
+    <p>LTS((Long-Term Support)) versions offer extended support periods, ensuring stability and long-term maintenance, which is critical for production applications that require consistent performance and security updates.</p>
     <hr/>
   </details>
 - <details>
-    <summary>What is .NET 5, and why is it significant?</summary>
+    <summary>What is .NET 5, and why is it significant?⭐</summary>
     <hr/>
     <p>.NET 5 is the next major version of the .NET platform, unifying .NET Core, .NET Framework, Xamarin, and Mono into a single platform.
 It provides a consistent runtime, API, and language capabilities across all types of applications, simplifying development and improving compatibility.
 The release marks a significant step towards having a single .NET runtime and framework for all types of development.</p>
     <hr/>
   </details>
 - <details>
-    <summary>Why did Microsoft skip the version number 4 for .NET 5?</summary>
+    <summary>Why did Microsoft skip the version number 4 for .NET 5?⭐</summary>
     <hr/>
     <p>Microsoft skipped version 4 to avoid confusion with the existing .NET Framework, which has been using the 4.x series for a long time.
 They also wanted to communicate clearly that .NET 5 represents the future of the .NET platform and to simplify the naming by dropping “Core” from the name.</p>
     <hr/>